moemoe89/simple-quizify/README.md

 ## Features

 - Upload a CSV file containing questions and answers.
+The description can be optional.
 - Take a quiz generated from the uploaded CSV file.
 - Receive instant feedback on your answers.
 - View a summary of your quiz results.